-Counselorcounselors@minnesota.edu 218.299.6516
+Counselor counselors@minnesota.edu 218.299.6516

-Counselorcounselors@minnesota.edu 218.736.1539

-Counselor 218.299.6618
+Counselor 218.736.1539

+Counselors 218 200 6618

 counselors@minnesota.edu

 Social Worker 218.846.3687

 Social Worker 218.299.6839

-The confidential resource can provide victims with information about locally available resources for victims of sexual violence and sexual harassment, including but not limited to, mental health service and legal assistance.
+The confidential resource can provide victims with information about locally available resources for victims of sexual violence a harassment, including but not limited to, mental health service and legal assistance.
+The confidential resource will provide in

+harassment, including but not limited to, mental health service and legal assistance.
 The confidential resource will provide information on the process of reporting an incident of sexual violence and sexual harassment to college authorities, local law enforcement or anonymous reporting.
-Data shared with a confidential resource is classified as sexual assault communication data as defined by section 13.822, subdivision 1; Sexual Assault Data (www.revisor.mn.gov/statutes/?id=13.822.1).
+Data shared with a confidential resource is classified as sexual assault communication data as defined by section 13.822, subdivision 1;